pagkly/Zed/Investopedia4/What Is a Game-Changer.md

 ### Jeff Bezos

 Billionaire and Amazon [[chief executive officer]](https://www.investopedia.com/terms/c/ceo.asp) (CEO) [Jeff Bezos](https://www.investopedia.com/investing/how-jeff-bezos-got-be-worlds-richest-man/) is widely recognized as a game-changer.
 It's not surprising when you consider what he's done since he founded the company in 1994.
-Amazon started as a little book e-commerce website during the [[internet boom]](https://www.investopedia.com/terms/d/dotcom-bubble.asp) of the late-1990s, quickly disrupting the retail industry as a whole.
+Amazon started as a little book e-[[Commerce|commerce]] website during the [[internet boom]](https://www.investopedia.com/terms/d/dotcom-bubble.asp) of the late-1990s, quickly disrupting the retail industry as a whole.
 Today, Bezos’s leadership helps drive the company to new heights, as it continues to invest in new game-changing technologies such as drone deliveries.

 ### Elon Musk

-[Elon Musk](https://www.investopedia.com/articles/personal-finance/061015/how-elon-musk-became-elon-musk.asp) is another [[entrepreneurial]](https://www.investopedia.com/terms/e/entrepreneur.asp) individual who is considered to be a game-changer.
+[Elon Musk](https://www.investopedia.com/articles/personal-[[Finance|finance]]/061015/how-elon-musk-became-elon-musk.asp) is another [[entrepreneurial]](https://www.investopedia.com/terms/e/entrepreneur.asp) individual who is considered to be a game-changer.
 Musk who became Tesla's CEO in 2008, had high ambitions of being a game-changer in the auto industry.
 Tesla is now the leading name in electric cars, bringing them into the modern world by using high-powered lithium-ion batteries to power vehicles rather than gasoline.
 While Musk's vision for Tesla production is often criticized, the company's emergence in the electric car market is causing others to scramble and try to catch up to its impressive lead.